PEOPLE FROM THE WINSHIP LAB

 Hossein Doosti

-Hossein is currently completing his Master's degree under the supervision of Dr. Winship in the Neurochemical Research Unit of the Department of Psychiatry.
+Hossein is currently completing his PhD degree under the supervision of Dr. Winship in the Neurochemical Research Unit of the Department of Psychiatry.
 He previously completed a MSc in Immunology at Tabriz University of Medical Sciences, Tabriz, Iran, in 2013.

 Hossein is studying models of cognitive impairment in schizophrenia as they relate to changes in cortical activity and extracellular matrix integrity.